Kendriya Vidyalaya, Sunjuwan

 Kendriya Vidyalaya, Sunjuwan, is a school in Jammu and part of the Kendriya Vidyalayas in India.
-It was started on 8 August in 1988.
+It was started on 8 August 1988.
 The school is affiliated to the Central Board of Secondary Education.
 The school has classes from I to XII.

 Security

-Due to the presence of an Army camp, the area has witnessed two major terror attacks, one in the year 2003 and one in the year 2018.
+Due to the presence of an Army camp, the area has witnessed major terror attacks, one in the year 2003 and one in the year 2018.